spring1843/go-dsa/hashtable/README.md

 ## Application

-When there is no need to keep the data hash tables are widely used in algorithms to cache and memoize data for fast constant access times.
-This advantage in performance makes hash tables more suitable than [Arrays](../arrays) and even [Binary Search Trees](../tree).
+When there is no need to preserve the order of data, hash tables are used to cache for fast access.
+This performance advantage makes hash tables more suitable than [Arrays](../arrays) and even [Binary Search Trees](../tree).

 Compilers use hash tables to generate a symbol table to keep track of variable declarations.